DoDAO-io/dodao-aave-guides/generated/markdown/flash-loans.md

     }
 }
 ```
-This coude can be found at [https://github.com/defispartan/hackmoney-demo](https://github.com/defispartan/hackmoney-demo)
+This code can be found at [https://github.com/defispartan/hackmoney-demo](https://github.com/defispartan/hackmoney-demo)